GretchenWeeners/LF_Pyramid_Brute/README.md

 I dont know LUA, so i used a script (lf_bulk_program.lua) written by Brian Redbeard as a starting point.

 Usage: put lf_pyramid_brute.lua in the script folder of your proxmark client, then type: script run lf_pyramid_brute

+(This project has been superseeded by BruteSim, and is no longer updated.
+Please go check out BruteSim: https://github.com/KenzyCarey/BruteSim)